-The recent reform of GCSE qualifications and introduction of the 9-1 grading system have challenged schools to adapt the content and format of curriculum and assessment models in order to best prepare students for these new examinations and life beyond school.
+The recent reform of GCSE qualifications and introduction of the 9-1 grading system have challenged schools to adapt the content and format of curriculum and assessment models in order to best prepare students for these examinations and life beyond school.
 At Stalham High our departments have established success criteria and a programme of regular and rigorous assessments which are marked against these criteria.
-Results are provided to students in the form of percentages.

-Students in Year 9 have been issued with Progress Bands.
-These provide broad targets which indicate which final grades students should aim to achieve by the end of Year 11 and relate to the new GCSE grades 9-1 (where 9 is the highest possible grade and 1 is the lowest, with grade 4 being referred to as a standard pass and grade 5 a strong pass).
+Students in Year 9 are issued with Progress Bands*.
+These provide broad targets which indicate which final grades students should aim to achieve by the end of Year 11 and relate to the GCSE grades 9-1 (where 9 is the highest possible grade and 1 is the lowest, with grade 4 being referred to as a standard pass and grade 5 a strong pass).

 After the first year of the GCSE course each student will be issued with a single grade as a minimum target for each GCSE subject or alternative qualification he/she studies*.
 At this point, the grade may be different for each subject.
 This target will usually remain the same throughout Years 10 and 11 but may be adjusted if we feel a student needs a different level of challenge.

 Reports to parents will include a comment for each subject as follows: